ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

   test =
   ```

-Next, we set a value to the key "test":
+Now, let us try to add a key called "test" with value "val" to our KV service:
-  > bazel-bin/example/kv_server_tools example/kv_client_config.config set test value
+  > bazel-bin/example/kv_server_tools example/kv_client_config.config set test val

-Now it should return a value "value":
+This command should output the following:
   ```
   test = value
   ```

-### Behind the script example/start_kv_server.sh
+### Behind the scenes of script start_kv_server.sh
 We do a couple of things in this [script](https://github.com/resilientdb/resilientdb/blob/nexres/example/start_kv_server.sh).
-1. Build the kv server under the kv_server folder:
+1. Build the KV service in the directory kv_server:
   > bazel build kv_server:kv_server

-2. Run 4 kv servers and write its screen output to a local log file in the background:
+2. Run 4 replicas and flush their outputs to a local log file in the background:
   > nohup bazel-bin/kv_server/kv_server example/kv_config.config cert/nodeX.key.pri cert/cert_X.cert > serverX.log &

-3. Run a client-server to receive the client requests:
+3. Run a client node that sends client requests:
   > nohup bazel-bin/kv_server/kv_server example/kv_config.config cert/node5.key.pri cert/cert_5.cert > client.log &

-In NexRes, each server should be assigned a certificate by its own private key.
-This certificate includes some node information, such as its node ip/port, its node type: server or client.
-If you are using the wrong certificate or running in the wrong node, the server could not be started.
+In ResilientDB, each server is assigned a certificate from its own private key.
+This certificate includes replica information, such as its node ip/port, its node type: server or client.
+If a server has access to an incorrect certificate, it will not start.

-### Run nodes remotely
+### Deploying replicas and clients on distinct machines
 Before running more nodes, certificates have to be generated.
 Each certificate contains the information about the replica and is signed by the administrator.

 1. Go to the main folder where the WORKSPACE locates.